Can you describe what a health insurance deductible is? How about a premium or copay?

 - You can contact your state insurance department; they will have resources for you that are specific to your state.

-Now that you have the basics down, you are ready for the real test!
-Open Enrollment for individuals begins on Nov.
-1, 2015.
-Move forward with confidence, and choose the best plan for you and your family.
+Now that you have the basics down, you can move forward with confidence, and choose the best plan for you and your family.